lformaggia/contact_with_nitsche/README.md

 - getfem
 - mumps (sequential version): for the linear algebra procedures

-The mesh can be built either internally to getfem (using qhull) or by using gmsh and giving the option `-m` at runtime (in such a case, gmsh needs to be installed).
+The mesh can be built either internally to getfem or by using gmsh and giving the option `-m` at runtime (in such a case, gmsh needs to be installed).
 The user has just to modify the data.pot file properly.

-The `src` and `include` directories contain the code, `external` just contains a copy of muparserx (which is used to read functions form the .pot file), while the `build` directoy is used to store object and dependency files built when the code gets compiled.
+The `src` and `include` directories contain the code, `external` just contains a copy of muparserx (which is used to read functions form the .pot file), while the `examples` directory contains some tests and the folder where the user should work.

 ### Source code
 The main implemented classes are: